johnbrox/RasPi-fun/README.md

 - pi2 ethernet-attached to router.
 Runs the whats-playing bots, also connects to VPN and has pihole running for that.
 - pi3 Main box - mpd running for music, omxplayer to play video to TV via HDMI

-### 23 Nov 2023 OMXplayer vs VLC
+### 23 Nov 2023 OMXplayer vs other options
+1. VLC
 Upgraded pi1, pi2 and pi3 from bullseye to bookworm.
 All good except realised omxplayer is deprecated and I should be using an alternative (VLC).
 - VLC, while it has a command-line version (cvlc), needs to be told to use HDMI for video and also for audio.
 No keyboard controls as far as I'm aware so no fast-forward, pause, subtitle-toggle...
 - Downgraded system on pi3 to buster (using rsync from an backup)
 - VLC is 3.0.17.4 (from raspbian repositories)
-1. Get basic VLC working...<br>
+- Get basic VLC working...<br>
    cmd: unset DISPLAY ; cvlc --no-xlib --aout alsa --alsa-audio-device hw:0,0 /path/to/video.mp4
    - aout alsa otherwise pulseaudio kicks in
    - alsa-audio-device hw:0,0 using info from 'aplay -l')
    - video plays fine (a bit of delay at start, subtitles on by default)
-2. How to disable subltitles from cmdline?
+- How to disable subltitles from cmdline?
-3. There is a web interface to control VLC.
+- There is a web interface to control VLC.
 Add "-I http --http-password foobar" to cmdline, access http://pi3:8080 <br>
    Pause, FF, FR, seek work but no subtitle toggle
+2. KODI...